 By working sequentially through these practices, you should be able to recover a hefty percentage of your outstanding receivables.

-Claiming the money your business is owed is important for building your cash reserves and ensuring you have enough cash on hand to cover the costs of operations.
+Good small business debt collection practices can help you build your cash reserves and ensure you have enough cash on hand to cover the costs of operations.
 Find other easy financial tips in our Tax and Financial Library.
 Then log into your owner’s portal to access articles and a checklist with action steps curated for your business.